huahaiy/talks/conj2018/PITCHME.md

 - Throughout the process, from the chat template user selected, the configuration document for the chat, the script generated for the chat, and the compiled script in FSM, are all represented in EDN format.
+- We can develop and evolve each piece in relative isolation, because all we need to worry about is input and output data.

 ---